wp-plugins/robo-gallery/readme.txt

 = How many buttons with icons do you have in gallery? =

 In our gallery we have 2 buttons for every gallery thumbnail.
 Zoom button and link button.

-= Is it possible to insert video as gallery link? =

-Yes.
-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have video link field in gallery image options, where you can define some custom link to the online video.

 = How to turn off social buttons in gallery lightbox? =